janis-commerce/model/README.md

 ```

 ### const uniqueValues = await myModel.distinct(key, params)

 - Returns unique values of the key field from database

-Params is an optional Object with filters.
+`params` is an optional Object with filters.

 ```js
 const uniqueValues = await myModel.distinct('status');
 ```